CyVerse-learning-materials/neon_data_science/step1.rst

 		curl https://getcaddy.com | bash -s personal http.nobots
 		caddy

-	Caddy will output a secure URL `https://` for the Atmosphere VM which you can then connect in a new browser tab.
+	The `Caddyserver <https://caddyserver.com/>`_ will output a secure URL `https://` for the Atmosphere VM which you can then connect in a new browser tab.

 3. Copy / Paste the URL ``https://vm142-xx.cyverse.org`` into a new browser tab.